-The Center for Art & Archaeology (CA&A) of the American Institute of Indian Studies (AIIS) is organizing 5–day Virtual Workshop on Museum Curation, with grant support from the Public Affairs Section of the Embassy of the United States of America in New Delhi.
-The workshop has been conceived based on the recommendations of the White Paper that resulted from the U.S. Embassy supported All Indian Museum Summit 2019, which was presented to the Ministry of Culture, Government of India, in November 2019.
+The Center for Art & Archaeology (CA&A) of the American Institute of Indian Studies (AIIS) is organizing a 5–day Virtual Workshop on Museum Collections and Visitor Engagement (November 30–December 4, 2020), supported by the U.S. Mission to India, New Delhi.
+This workshop has been developed based on the recommendations of the White Paper that resulted from the U.S. Embassy supported All Indian Museum Summit 2019, and which was presented to the Ministry of Culture, Government of India, in November 2019.

-Fifteen museum professionals with curatorial background will be selected to participate in the workshop.
+Fifteen museum professionals holding curatorial positions will be selected to participate in this workshop.
 Selection will be rigorous and through an equity and inclusion perspective, regardless of the applicant’s background, affiliation or personal circumstances.
-Participants who may not have the appropriate financial or digital infrastructure will be supported to meet their digital needs of joining the workshop.

-Dr Madhuvanti Ghose, Alsdorf Associate Curator of Indian, Southeast Asian, and Himalayan Art from the Art Institute of Chicago will lead this workshop.
-Dr Vidya Dehejia from Columbia University and Dr Debra Diamond from the Freer & Sackler Museum in Washington DC will present special lectures.
+Dr. Madhuvanti Ghose, Alsdorf Associate Curator of Indian, Southeast Asian, and Himalayan Art from the Art Institute of Chicago will lead this workshop.
+The experience of the participants will be further enhanced by special lectures presented by leading field experts.

 Instruction during the sessions via the Zoom platform will be both in English and Hindi to make the workshop accessible to people of different backgrounds and language abilities.

 Last date for submitting the application form is Monday, October 5, 2020.